devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 Simply put, arithmetic conversion is about converting all arguments of an operator to the smallest common type **before** the operator is applied.
 That includes arithmetic operators as well as logical operators (>, <, <=, ==, >=)

+The details are in *6.3.1.8 Usual arithmetic conversions*, paragraph *1*.

 Example: